JetBrains/guide/site/java/tutorials/migrating-junit4-junit5/shortcuts-used/index.md

 title: Shortcuts
 topics: []
 author: hs
-subtitle: A list of shortcuts used in the tutorial
+subtitle: A list of shortcuts used in the tutorial.
 thumbnail: ./thumbnail.png
 ---